cropsinsilico/cis-girder-plugin/README.md

 This plugin was developed using the Labs Workbench: https://www.workbench.nationaldataservice.org

 # Usage
-To use this plugin, simply load it into your Girder instance/image, login as an administrator and navigate to the "Plugins" page
+To use this plugin, simply load it into your Girder instance/image (see below), login to Girder as an administrator, and navigate to the "Plugins" page

 From here, you should see the new plugin listed and be offered an option to enable it.

-If you do choose to enable it, you will be prompted to automatically restart/rebuild Girder.
+If you do choose to enable it, you will be prompted to automatically restart/rebuild Girder (has no effect on stored data).

 ## Without Docker
 Simply clone this repo into your `/girder/plugins` directory - you may need to restart the server to see the new plugin.